Skip to Content

 8435 Firestone Blvd., Downey, CA 90241

-The Downey Día de los Muertos Art Festival is happening on Saturday, October 29th from 11:00 am to 8:00 pm.
-The Festival features performances, unique artwork, and more.
-Check the website for more details as they become available.
+The Downey Día de los Muertos Art Festival is happening on Sunday, October 27th from 11:00 am to 8:00 pm.
+The Festival features a chalk walk, face painting, altars, arts and crafts, performances, food, and more.

 Día de los Muertos in Glendale